Emetophobe/detect_version/README.md

 Things that currently are not checked:

 * Class method changes.
 For example the `str` class added the `format_map()` method in Python 3.2 and the `case_fold()` method in Python 3.3.
-There are many hundreds (or thousands?) of method changes over the years to hundreds of classes and checking them all would be non-trivial.
+There have been hundreds (or thousands?) of method changes to the built-in classes over the years, doing that type of code analysis would be non-trivial.
 This may change in the future if I figure it out.

 * Module deprecations or removals (this may be a future feature as well)